ujjwalgarg100204/Learning-Data-Structures-DSA/README.md

 ## Dynamic Arrays

 A dynamic array is an array with a big **improvement**: automatic resizing.
-One **limitation** of arrays is that they're fixed size, meaning you need to specify the number of elements your array will hold ahead of time.
+One **limitation** of arrays is that they're fixed currSize, meaning you need to specify the number of elements your array will hold ahead of time.
 A dynamic array expands as you add more elements.
-So you don't need to determine the size ahead of time. [[Source](https://www.interviewcake.com/concept/java/dynamic-array)]
+So you don't need to determine the currSize ahead of time. [[Source](https://www.interviewcake.com/concept/java/dynamic-array)]

 ## Linked List